Buy Now, Plant Later! Spring Reservations Are Open

 In fact, it's relatively tolerant of most soils and conditions.
 They are tolerant of salt spray so are often used in coastal landscapes.

-Perfect as a backdrop for a cutting garden, the branches of this variety are often used by florist in expensive flower arrangements.
-Cut your own softwood in spring new growth in the early morning.
+Perfect as a backdrop for a cutting garden, the branches of this variety are often used by florists in expensive flower arrangements.
+Cut your own softwood in spring and new growth in the early morning.
 Wrap the ends in a wet towel to keep moisture levels high.

 There are so many ways to use Curly Willow in floral arrangements.
 Try a simple bunch bouquet of branches in tall glass vases to make a glorious modern display.
 Use in vertical arrangements with other long-stemmed flowers or greenery.